ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/07-deletion.md

 the tombstones or not.
 And both variants are useful!

--   When adding elements, we need to know if there are too few completely empty slots left, giving the load factor $N + D / M$ (where $N$ is the number of occupied slots and $D$ the number of tombstones).
+-   When adding elements, we need to know if there are too few completely empty slots left, giving the load factor $n + d / m$ (where $n$ is the number of occupied slots and $d$ the number of tombstones).
--   When deleting elements, we need to know if there are too few occupied slots, giving the load factor $N / M$.
+-   When deleting elements, we need to know if there are too few occupied slots, giving the load factor $n / m$.

 All this combined result in slightly more complicated code for our methods.
 E.g., when deleting a key/value pair -- or rather, turning the slot into a tombstone -- we have to decrease the `size` variable, but we also have to increase the variable `tombstones`.